30 Essential Decision Tree Questions to Ace Your Next Interview (Updated 2023)

-2. Decision nodes: One or more Decision nodes that result in the splitting of data into multiple data segments and our main goal is to have the children nodes with maximum homogeneity or purity.
+- Decision nodes: One or more decision nodes that result in the splitting of data into multiple data segments.
+Our main goal is to have the children nodes with maximum homogeneity or purity.

-Information gain is the difference between the entropy of a data segment before the split and after the split i.e, reduction in impurity due to the selection of an attribute.
+Information gain is the difference between the entropy of a data segment before and after the split, i.e., reduction in impurity due to the selection of an attribute.

-Some points keep in mind about information gain:
+Some points to keep in mind about information gain:

 - The high difference represents high information gain.

-- Higher the difference implies the lower entropy of all data segments resulting from the split.
+- The higher the difference implies the lower entropy of all data segments resulting from the split.